Regularity of solutions to degenerate normalized $p$-Laplacian equation with general variable exponents: Introduction

 Then for every $ x_{0} \in B_{1/2}$, it holds $ u $ is $C^{1,\alpha}(x_{0}) $, and

 where

 \end{TheoremA}

 The model in Theorem \ref{extra:thm1} being studied is a diffusion process, which degenerates as a power of the gradient.
 The degeneracy law depends on the division of regions, which is discontinuous along $ G_{0}$.
 This is a typical {\it transmission problem} describing the diffusion process within heterogeneous media.
-It can be applied to thermal and electromagnetic conductivity and composite materials, such as fiber-reinforced structures.
+Applications include thermal and electromagnetic conductivity as well as composite materials, such as fiber-reinforced structures.
 We refer the readers to \cite{B10} a more detailed exploration of this topic.

 In the proof of Theorem \ref{extra:thm1}, the author adapted a strategy (the approximation method and iteration argument) from \cite{ART15, AEGE21, YRZ21, SSKS221}.
 Motivated by \cite{DJ22}, in this paper, we will establish a similar pointwise estimate as in Theorem \ref{extra:thm1} above for equation \eqref{intro:eq1}.
 It is noteworthy to mention that our approach is based on a new improved oscillation-type estimate combined with a localized analysis, which is totally different from the approach in Theorem \ref{extra:thm1}.